pamasol/Lehrlingsprojekt-Nibo-Burger/README.md

 * Getting comfortable with project definition and datasheets in English (native language of most apprentices is Swiss-German)

 ![nibo_rabbit_warren_02](https://user-images.githubusercontent.com/7021907/157065735-5321e4cc-a0cb-496d-9785-31d239079bdd.gif)
 *NIBO Burger in action.
 It detects the black line with its surface sensors and controls the motors accordingly.
-This is an exercise that the trainees will program.*
+This is an exercise that the trainees will program during the project.*

 **Table of contents:**